NoelSason/canvascope/docs/INSTALL.md

 ### Step 1: Download the Extension

-Make sure you have the `Canvascope` folder with all these files:
+Make sure you have the `Canvascope` folder with these core files:
 ```
 Canvascope/
 ├── manifest.json